kyma-project/busola/examples/resources/README.md

 kubectl apply -f samples/ --recursive
 ```

 After uploading the files, refresh the browser.
 You should see new items in the left-side navigation.
+Remember that EXTENSIBILITY feature [needs to be enabled](./../../docs//features.md).